joematthews/extreme-angular/README.md

 npm run shove
 ```

-This will set the remote, stage all files, commit with the commit message `wip: shoved`, and then push.
+The shove script will stage all files, commit with the commit message `wip: shoved`, and then push.

-> [!WARNING]
+> [!INFO]
 > The shove script sets [git config push.autoSetupRemote true](https://git-scm.com/docs/git-push#Documentation/git-push.txt-pushautoSetupRemote) to increase likelihood that the push will be successful.
+You will need to set this back to `false` if you prefer to set the remote branch name manually.

 > [!WARNING]
 > The `--no-verify` flag cannot be disabled!
 To protect against untested code use a Continuous Integration solution.

 ### Continuous Integration (CI) Using GitHub Actions

-The [on-pull-request.yml](.github/workflows/on-pull-request.yml) check all files and run tests when a branch associated with a GitHub pull request is pushed.
+The [on-pull-request.yml](.github/workflows/on-pull-request.yml) checks all files and run tests when a branch associated with a GitHub pull request is pushed.

 The pull request cannot be merged until all checks and tests pass.
 The output of these workflows can found in the 'Actions' tab on the GitHub repository.